-Test calls for the Emergency Service Numbers should be made to the ECP for CE used in connection with a particular Satellite Service.
+Test calls for the ESN 000 should be made to the ECP for 000 and 112 for CE used in connection with a particular Satellite Service.

-If the CE requires an identity module for normal operation, then the test calls should be made with a test identity module fitted.
+If the CE requires an Identity Module for normal operation, then the test calls should be made with an active test Identity Module fitted.